lichfolky/lichfolky/README.md

 ### Hi!
 I'm Mattia, an italian web developer.

-Most of my experiments are on my [glitch page](https://glitch.com/@lichfolky), here I store the boring stuff like my unreilable [notes](https://github.com/lichfolky/Notes).
+Most of my experiments are on my [messy glitch page](https://glitch.com/@lichfolky), here I store the boring stuff like my [unreilable notes](https://github.com/lichfolky/Notes).
 In my [github page]( https://lichfolky.github.io/) I'm trying to document what I'm currently experimenting on.

 I'm not responsable for any use of anything I share.
 But feel free to use it in any way.